fraca7/ptk/doc/source/parser.rst

    A -> B

-The semantic value is None if the empty production was applied, or the semantic value of B if the 'L_B -> B' production was applied.
+The semantic value is None if the empty production was applied, or the semantic value of B if the "A -> B" production was applied.

 .. code-block:: none